chadwhitacre/openpath/_posts/2025-02-03-the-birth-of-the-american-empire.md

    agenda](https://nss.org/elon-musk-making-humans-a-multiplanetary-species/).

 1. Succession is the inefficient operation of empire.
-Clearly Musk has positioned himself to succeed Trump.
+Clearly Musk has positioned himself to succeed (preempt?)
+Trump.
 Who succeeds Musk?
 According to what process?

 1. It hasn't happened yet, but he indicated he would return Twitter to a public company after reorganizing it as X. Is there a world in which he returns the